There are now 2 possible online modes for units:

 - Level 1 option in the History major sequence

 - Level 1 elective

 - Students are able to (1) understand the ways in which the contemporary gender order is historically constructed; (2) understand the ways in which gender interacts with other determinants of privilege or disadvantage such as race and class; (3) critically analyse and use a range of evidence and methodologies in the interests of supporting progressive social change; and (4) undertake independent research utilising a range of primary sources such as printed media or literary texts and present the results in a coherent, well-written argument.

-- Typically this unit is assessed in the following ways: (1) written work; (2) participation and dialogue; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) written work; (2) participation and dialogue; and (3) examination.
 Further information is available in the unit outline.